-The full-time programme involves an internship of a minimum of 17 weeks in the graduation project, representing 30EC, and optionally a 10 or 20 weeks internship in the semester Minor, Exchange and Internship, representing 15EC or 30EC, respectively.
-Further provisions, information and conditions are described in the graduation guide and in the MEI semester guide, which can be found on Brightspace.
+1. The full-time programme involves a work placement of 18 weeks representing 30 credits.
+Further provisions, information and conditions are described in the work placement handbook, which can be found on BrightSpace.

 Article 3.3 Minor segment

 Only a Bachelor's programme has minor segment